 \section{Conclusions}

 Explainable ML models can be concretely developed by fusing certificates with the L2O methodology.
 The implicit L2O methodology enables prior and data-driven knowledge to be directly embedded into models, thereby providing clear and intuitive design.
 This approach is theoretically sound and compatible with state-of-the-art ML tools.
 The L2O model also enables construction of our certificate framework with easy-to-read labels, certifying if each inference is trustworthy.
 In particular, our certificates provide a principled scheme for the detection of inferences with ``bad'' features via data-driven regularization.
-Thanks to this optimization-based model design, failed certificates can be used to discard untrustworthy inferences and may help debugging the architecture.
+Thanks to this optimization-based model design (where inferences can be defined by fixed point conditions), failed certificates can be used to discard untrustworthy inferences and may help debugging the architecture.
 This reveals the interwoven nature of pairing implicit L2O with certificates.
-Our experiments illustrate these ideas in three different settings, presenting novel model designs and interpretable results.\footnote{We emphasize each implicit L2O model presented is an example of an optimization model that can be used (\ie not necessarily the ``ideal'' model).} Future work will study extensions to physics-based applications where PDE-based physics can be integrated into the model~\cite{raissi2019physics,ruthotto2020machine,lin2021alternating} as well as mechanism design applications in the blockchain space.~\cite{heaton2022equitable}
+Our experiments illustrate these ideas in three different settings, presenting novel model designs and interpretable results.
+Future work will study extensions to physics-based applications where PDE-based physics can be integrated into the model \cite{raissi2019physics,ruthotto2020machine,lin2021alternating}.